MalakaSupun/EMG-Controlled-Adaptive-Wearable-Robotic-Exoskeleton-for-Upper-Limb-Rehabilitation/README.md

 <div align='justify'>

-The SVR comes with an R² score of 0.803696, explaining about 80.37% of the variance in the target variable, with a mean MAE of 3.39 units and mean MSE of 18.51.
+The SVR comes with an R² score of 0.8724, explaining about 87.24% of the variance in the target variable, with a mean MAE of 6.4534 units and mean MSE of 84.3302.
 While the model performance is pretty good, its predictions could be further improved.
-While the performance of the SVR model is fair, the RFR does better with an R² score of 0.901105, showing that it explains 90.11% of the variance in data.
-It also achieves a lower MAE of 1.85 and a much reduced MSE of 8.39, reflecting better prediction accuracy.
-The K-Nearest Neighbors model further enhances the performance of the models with a very good R² of 0.948014, depicting 94.8% of the variance explained, and MAE and MSE of 1.38 and 7.76, respectively, showing an excellent predictive ability of the model.
-The performance of both GRU and LSTM is the best of all models, where the LSTM shows the highest value of R² as 0.989230, which explains 98.92% of the variance.
-The MAE of 0.58, MSE of 0.70, and the RMSE of 0.84 for it indicates a highly accurate prediction with relatively small errors.
-Overall, LSTM gave the best performance, closely followed by GRU, then KNN, RFR, and lastly SVR.
+While the performance of the SVR model is fair, the RFR does better with an R² score of 0.8798, showing that it explains 87.98% of the variance in data.
+It also achieves a lower MAE of 4.2081 and MSE of 73.68, reflecting better prediction accuracy.
+The K-Nearest Neighbors model has the lowest performance of the models with a R² of 0.8334, depicting 83.34% of the variance explained, and MAE and MSE of 5.87 and 97.4716, respectively, showing an excellent predictive ability of the model.
+The performance of CNN +  LSTM is the best of all models, where the model shows the highest value of R² as 0.9640, which explains 96.40% of the variance.
+The MAE of 4.2081, MSE of 30.8670, and the RMSE of 5.5558 for it indicates a highly accurate prediction with relatively small errors.
+Overall, CNN+LSTM gave the best performance, closely followed by RFR, then SVR and lastly KNN.